niiknow/lambda-template/README.md

 ## Usage
 * Commonly use to dynamically generate landing page.
 * Can be use to generate personalized html for email.
+* Use with some kind of headless CMS like: cloudcms.com, contentful.com, dotcms.com, prismic.io, etc... https://www.cmswire.com/web-cms/13-headless-cmss-to-put-on-your-radar/
+* Build your own headless CMS.
+Simply create a UI that output configuration for this.
+Use openresty make aws lambda call, cache, and return html to the client.

 ## Engine
 Default engine is nunjucks; otherwise, just install additional engines and pass engine name and configuration in api call.
 This library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines  We've also installed doTjs engine to demonstrate how it can be done in the unit test.